EventStore/documentation/docs/cloud/provision/README.md

 Further, you need to specify the storage capacity.
 One disk kind is available at the moment, but you can change the disk size, IOPS and throughput.
 Since we allow customers to expand the storage size online without service interruptions, you can start with smaller storage and expand it when you need more capacity.

 ::: note
-The cloud console only allows for the creation of GP3 clusters, but for backwards compatibility purposes it's still possible to create a cluster with GP2 storage using tools such as the terraform provider or Event Store Cloud CLI.
+The cloud console only allows for the creation of GP3 clusters, but for backwards compatibility purposes it is still possible to create a cluster with GP2 storage using tools such as the Terraform provider or Event Store Cloud CLI.
 :::

 ::: card